 Can I use the ASA24 system with students in a class that I am teaching?

 Can I use the ASA24 system with patients in a clinical setting?

 Yes, the ASA24 system can be used to help a clinician analyze energy, nutrient, and food group intakes in patients.
 Clinicians should register to use the ASA24 system using the same process that would be used for a study (see FAQ 2).
 Refer to the Researcher Instructions [PDF - 1.95 MB] for details.
-It may be helpful for both clinicians and patients to receive a Respondent Nutrition Report after completing their recall (not yet available for food records).
+It may be helpful for both clinicians and patients to receive a Respondent Nutrition Report after completing their recall or food record.
 This is an option that can be turned on when you set up your account.
-In addition to the Respondent Nutrition Report, another benefit of using the ASA24 system with your patients is automatic nutrient analysis and food group information that can be accessed by the clinician via the Researcher Website after a recall or food record has been completed.
+Note that for food records, only the clinician can view the Respondent Nutrition Report (in the Researcher website).
+The clinician can then share this report with the patient as desired.
+If this option is turned on and patients complete a 24-hour recall, the patient receives the report immediately after completing their recall.
+It is also available in the Researcher website for the clinician.
+In addition to the Respondent Nutrition Report, another benefit of using the ASA24 system with patients is automatic nutrient analysis and food group information that can be accessed by the clinician via the Researcher Website after a recall or food record has been completed.

 Can the ASA24 system be translated to other languages and/or modified for other settings?

 Yes, the ASA24 Respondent Website can be translated to other languages besides English and Spanish.
 However, the ASA24 system was developed for use in the U.S., and the foods included reflect those consumed by the U.S. population.
 Modification of the ASA24 system for use in other settings where food consumption patterns differ is feasible but requires substantial effort and funding.
 Please contact Dr. Amy Subar for further information.

 Can the ASA24 system be downloaded onto a laptop or other electronic device?